LibreBooking/app/doc/INSTALLATION.md

 # Fresh Installation

 ## Server Configuration
-In an Apache or simlar server environment, the following modules (or their equivalents) should be enabled for proper operation of the LibreBooking application:
+In an **Apache** or similar server environment, the following modules (or their equivalents) should be enabled for proper operation of the LibreBooking application:
 * headers
 * rewrite